Facts About Us

 |Doctor of Physical Therapy||1|

-85% of Scranton’s instructional faculty hold doctoral or other terminal degrees in their fields.
+89% of Scranton’s instructional faculty hold doctoral or other terminal degrees in their fields.
 The student-to-faculty ratio is 11:1.
-The average class size is approximately 20* students. (*Average size undergraduate lecture sections fall 2012)
+The average class size is approximately 20 students.

-Since 2003, we've invested more than $285 million in campus improvements, either completed or under way.
+Since 2008, the University has invested nearly $204 million in campus improvements, either completed or under way.
 In 2011, Pilarz and Montrone Halls, which house nearly 400 upperclass students and a fitness center, opened.
 The new Loyola Science Center was completed in two phases in 2011 and 2012.
+A new $47.5 million center for rehabilitation education is scheduled for completion in 2015.

 Situated off Interstate 81 in Pennsylvania’s Pocono Northeast region, The University of Scranton is easily reached by car and air.
 Driving time to New York City, Philadelphia and Syracuse is just two hours, with Boston and Washington, D.C., less than five hours away.

-The Harry and Jeanette Weinberg Memorial Library holds 512,891 volumes and 21,285 non-print items.
+The Harry and Jeanette Weinberg Memorial Library holds 592,230 volumes and 21,871 non-print items and 8,815 streaming media programs.
 It is the leading academic library in Northeastern Pennsylvania.
-The library has an integrated online catalog with a discovery layer that enables users to find books and journal in a single search, 150 online databases, 45,972 journals print and online, 82,254 full-text books online and 24/7 chat reference, as well as texting, and IM Ask-A-Librarian assistance.
-There are 88 Internet workstations in the library, iPads that can be borrowed overnight and laptops loaned for use in the building.
-In the Pro Deo Room and 24-hour study space, 43 computers are available 24 hours a day.
+The library has an integrated online catalog with a discovery layer that enables users to find books and journal in a single search, 148 online databases, 48,971 journals print and online, 165,969 full-text books online and 24/7 chat reference, as well as texting, and IM Ask-A-Librarian assistance.
+There are 88 Internet workstations in the library, iPads and Android tablets that can be borrowed overnight and laptops loaned for use in the building.
+In the Pro Deo Room and Reilly Learning Commons, 43 computers are available 24 hours a day.
 The University Archives and Special Collections houses University historical records, rare books, faculty publications and other special collections.

 Events and Information Line: